 Objectives and Content

-- sketch and discuss the main features of the fjord circulation
+- has thorough knowledge of the main features of the fjord stratification and circulation

-- use simple physical models to explain the exchange of water masses in a fjord
+- can use simple physical concepts to explain the circulation and mixing in a fjord

-- analyse and present data from a subset of oceanic instrumentation to describe the relevant processes and circulation in a fjord
+- can analyze and present data from observations to describe the physical oceanography in a fjord

 Required Previous Knowledge

-Bachelor's degree in Climate, Atmosphere and Ocean Physics (named Bachelor's degree in Meteorology and Oceanography or equivalent.
+Bachelor's degree in Climate, Atmosphere and Ocean Physics (named Bachelor's degree in Meteorology and Oceanography until Fall 2017), or equivalent.

 Recommended Previous Knowledge

-GEOF 310 Turbulence in the Atmospheric and Ocean Boundary Layer, GEOF232 Practical Meteorology and Oceanography, and GEOF346 Tidal dynamics and sea level variations or GEOF331 Tidal dynamics or equivalent
+GEOF310 Turbulence in the Atmospheric and Ocean Boundary Layer, GEOF232 Practical Meteorology and Oceanography, and GEOF346 Tidal dynamics and sea level variations or GEOF331 Tidal dynamics or equivalent

 Compulsory Assignments and Attendance